Smasher666x/MythicPlus/README.md

 4. **Overtime:** If time expires, you can continue for loot but won't gain rating or keystone upgrades.
 5. **Progression:** Your keystone upgrades (+1 to +3) or downgrades (-1) based on performance.
 6. **Weekly Rewards:** Collect vault rewards based on your highest completed keystones each week.
+7. **Finding the Vault:** The Mythic Vault can be found in Dalaran, in front of the Violet Hold dungeon entrance, on the circular platform to the left side.

 ---